-On some devices, the transmission and receiving directions are determined by RTS.
-In normal applications, only A-Line B-Line, and the shield layer need to be used.
+Some devices use RTS to determine the sending and receiving directions.
+In normal applications, only A-Line, B-Line, and the shield layer need to be used.

 Indicator Definition Function On: The expansion card is connecting with the control board.
-LED1 Status Blinking periodically (the period is 1s, on for 0.5s, and off for the other LLDI indicator 0.5s): The expansion card is properly connected to the control board.
+LED1 Status Blinks periodically (cycle: 1s; on: 0.5s; off: 0.5s): The expansion card LEDI indicator is connected with the control board.
 Off: The expansion card is disconnected from the control board.
-Online On: The communication card is online and data exchange can be LED2 indicator performed.
-Indicator Off: The communication card is not in the online state.
+Online On: The communication card is online and data exchange can be LED2 indicator performed. indicator Off: The communication card is not in the online state.
 On: The communication card is offline and data exchange cannot be performed.
-Offline/Fault indicator Blinking: The communication card is not in the offline state.
-Blinking at the frequency of 1Hz: A configuration error occurs: The length of the user parameter data set during the initialization of the communication card is different from that during the network LED3 configuration.
-LLDO Blinking at the frequency of 2Hz: User parameter data is incorrect.
+Blinks: The communication card is not in the offline state.
+Blinks at the frequency of 1 Hz: A configuration error occurs: The length of the user parameter data set during the initialization of the communication card is different from that during the network LED3 Offline/Fault configuration.
+LEDS indicator Blinks at the frequency of 2 Hz: User parameter data is incorrect.
 The length or content of the user parameter data set during the initialization of the communication card is different from that during the network configuration.
 Blinks at the frequency of 4 Hz: An error occurs in the ASIC initialization of PROFIBUS communication.
 Off: The diagnosis function is disabled.
-LED4 Power On: The control board feeds power to the communication card. indicator
+LED4 Power This indicator is on after the control board feeds power to the LED4 indicator communication card.